Understanding the foreclosure process in CA is an important part of navigating your own home foreclosure.

 Here’s a great resource that lists the state by state deficiency judgement laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
-Instead, call up the bank, or work with a reputable real estate firm like us at Pelican Capital Group, LLC to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank, or work with a reputable real estate firm like us at Fair Property Buyer to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.